nathankouts/ny_complaints/README.md

 In the last few years, the number of 311 complaints coming to the Department of Housing Preservation and Development has increased significantly.
 Although these complaints are not necessarily urgent, the large volume of complaints and the sudden increase is impacting the overall efficiency of operations of the agency.

-Therefore, the Department of Housing Preservation and Development has approached your organization to help them manage the large volume of 311 complaints they are receiving every year.

-The agency needs answers to several questions.
-The answers to those questions must be supported by data and analytics.
-These are their questions:
+I am going to analyze the data and provide the answers to these questions:

 Which type of complaint should the Department of Housing Preservation and Development of New York City focus on first?